wp-plugins/video-thumbnails/readme.txt

 For more advanced users, the `get_video_thumbnail()` function will return null when no thumbnail is found so a conditional statement can be used to detect if a thumbnail is present and decide what to echo.
 Here's an example of how to only echo a thumbnail when one is found: `<?php if( ( $video_thumbnail = get_video_thumbnail() ) != null ) { echo "<img src='" . $video_thumbnail . "' />"; } ?>`

-This is just a start, so don't hesitate to share suggestions and let me know if you find any problems.

 == Installation ==

 1. Upload the `/video-thumbnails/` directory to the `/wp-content/plugins/` directory